 Seaweed Tempura (Nori Ten)

 Seaweed tempura, also known as "nori ten" in Japanese, are pieces of seasoned seaweed fried in a tempura batter.
 This otsumami is not only popular as a beer snack, but also as a snack among kids.
 The seaweed is light and crisp and the batter is thicker and slightly chewy.
-The two most basic nori ten flavors include salt, and wasabi (hot Japanese horseradish).
+The two most basic nori ten flavors include salt and wasabi.
 Other popular flavors include spicy red chili pepper, tomato salad, teriyaki, seafood, and garlic.Continue to 5 of 5 below.

 05 of 05